zhenghangzhao/HouseItemDB/README.md

 # HouseItemDB
 Designed a database to inventory household items, clothings, etc. Help people manage what they have, how much money is spent on items.
-Improve the spending on more useful items
+Improve the spending on more useful items.

+This is an open source program designed by Zhenghang Zhao.

 ## Provided Functions
 1. Storing both personal and household item information such as Item_Name, Purchase_Place, Brand, Owner, Price, Purchase_date, etc.
 2. Storing user information such as Name, Age, Items_owned, etc.